fulstak/rhombus-wiki/content/tutorial/privacy/multiwallet/index.md

 ## Multiwallet setup

-### Particl Desktop
+### Rhombus Desktop

-{{< image class="side-thumb" src="multiwallet-particl-desktop.png" alt="Wallet switcher in Particl Desktop 3.0" >}}
+{{< image class="side-thumb" src="multiwallet-rhombus-desktop.png" alt="Wallet switcher in Rhombus Desktop 3.0" >}}

-Multiwallet functionality for [Particl Desktop](/tutorial/wallets/particl-desktop/) is baked into the wallet itself (and very user-friendly).
+Multiwallet functionality for [Rhombus Desktop](/tutorial/wallets/rhombus-desktop/) is baked into the wallet itself (and very user-friendly).

 All you need to do is to click _New wallet_ in the wallet switcher in the left sidebar to add (or restore) a new wallet.
 After your new wallet is set up, you can easily switch between wallet in the same wallet switcher, without the need to restart the wallet.

-### Particl Core
+### Rhombus Core

-Same as on Bitcoin core wallet, launching multiple wallets on [Particl Core](/tutorial/wallets/particl-core/) is as easy as adding few `-wallet=` parameters - depending on your setup and location of your wallet files.
+Same as on Bitcoin core wallet, launching multiple wallets on [Rhombus Core](/tutorial/wallets/rhombus-core/) is as easy as adding few `-wallet=` parameters - depending on your setup and location of your wallet files.

 For example, if your wallets are in these locations:

 ```
-.particl/
+.rhombus/
     primary-wallet.dat
     market/
         wallet.dat